 Documenting processes spurred Demodesk's growth

-Demodesk is an online sales demo platform that automates non-selling tasks, leaving reps free to focus on what matters: selling.
+Demodesk is an online customer meeting platform that automates non-selling tasks, leaving reps free to focus on what matters: selling.
 Its team rolled out Notion across the organization to kick the company into hypergrowth.

 Once upon a time, Demodesk was an office-based company.
 As an in-person company, onboarding took a bit less effort, with things like shoulder-taps and coffee walks making the process of sharing information easy.
 But the pandemic forced them to move to remote work — so Demodesk had to get more intentional about the process.